cbaggers/varjo/docs/using-the-compiler.md

 Stages are made using the [make-stage](http://techsnuffle.com/varjo/varjo-reference.html#VARJO.API%3AMAKE-STAGE) function.

-Vari supports all of the kinds of GLSL stage.
+Vari supports all of the kinds of GLSL stages.
 When calling make-stage the stage kind is passed one of the following keywords:

 - `:vertex`
 - `:tessellation-control`